Domestic abuse and insurance

 Your insurance rights

 If you've been or may be a victim of domestic abuse, insurance companies cannot use this information to:

-- Change the terms or your property coverage
+- Change the policy terms or your property coverage

-- Charge you a different rate for the same coverage
+- Charge you a different premium for the same coverage

 - Deny you coverage